daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 <br><br>
 [3] S. Berinato, <a target="_blank" rel="noopener noreferrer" href="https://hbr.org/2019/01/data-science-and-the-art-of-persuasion">Data Science and the Art of Persuasion: Organizations struggle to communicate the insights in all the information they’ve amassed.
 Here’s why, and how to fix it.</a>  (2019), Harvard Business Review
 <br><br>
-[x] C. Kozyrkov, <a target="_blank" rel="noopener noreferrer" href="https://medium.com/swlh/12-steps-to-applied-ai-2fdad7fdcdf3">12 Steps to Applied AI: A roadmap for every machine learning project</a> (2019), The Startup
+[4] C. Kozyrkov, <a target="_blank" rel="noopener noreferrer" href="https://medium.com/swlh/12-steps-to-applied-ai-2fdad7fdcdf3">12 Steps to Applied AI: A roadmap for every machine learning project</a> (2019), The Startup
 <br><br>
-[x] C. Taylor, D. Liu, <a target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/watch?v=JkXgLyzqJg0">Using ML to tackle disruptive behaviors in gaming - Carly Taylor - the data scientist show 045</a> (2021), The Data Scientist Show
+[5] C. Taylor, D. Liu, <a target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/watch?v=JkXgLyzqJg0">Using ML to tackle disruptive behaviors in gaming - Carly Taylor - the data scientist show 045</a> (2021), The Data Scientist Show
 <br><br>
-[x] M. Rogati, <a target="_blank" rel="noopener noreferrer" href="https://hackernoon.com/the-ai-hierarchy-of-needs-18f111fcc007">The AI Hierarchy of Needs</a> (2017), Hackernoon
+[6] M. Rogati, <a target="_blank" rel="noopener noreferrer" href="https://hackernoon.com/the-ai-hierarchy-of-needs-18f111fcc007">The AI Hierarchy of Needs</a> (2017), Hackernoon